synnea/tanDev---tandem-exchange-for-developers/README.md

 ### Known Bugs

-On Chrome, toggling mobile phones, the search page sometimes shows excess margin on the left.
-However, this is not reproduceable on responsinator or my own mobile devices.
-After reaching out to the Code Institute tutor team, I was told that this was likely a Chrome emulator bug.
+On iPhones, the carousel on the index page overlaps with the indicators below.
+I was not able to find a good fix for it before it was time to submit, but I would like to fix this eventually.

 ## Deployment